 "Truly the best teacher I ever knew.
 He was a huge influence on me.
 I'm not sure I'm here managing without him.
 He had a big impact on a ton of people." - Joe Maddon

 Despite a long playing career, Bob Clear never reached the majors as a player.
 However, after his playing days, he was a longtime minor league manager and big league coach.

-In 1956, Clear finally left the Cardinals chain and was with the Sioux City Soos in the Pittsburgh Pirates system.
-He went 5-4 with a 6.00 ERA for the Soos and took over as player-manager on May 15.
-As player-manager of the 1957 Douglas Copper Kings, Bob hit .313/.365/.458 and went 20-11 with a 3.63 ERA.
+Clear finally left the Cardinals chain and was player-manager of the 1957 Douglas Copper Kings in the Pittsburgh Pirates system.
+Bob hit .313/.365/.458 and went 20-11 with a 3.63 ERA.
 He was second in the Arizona-Mexico League in ERA behind Don Bruns, tied Candido Andrade for the win lead and led with 28 complete games (in 31 starts).
 Still just 29 years old, he had now played for 13 clubs.

 "He was a true legend to those who love this game.
 Bob was a man of honesty and integrity.
 He was a very special man." - Bobby Knoop